The shoulder is a complicated joint and takes offence easily – which is why it must be treated with affection, care and attention

 Once the causes are accurately classified, most shoulder complaints can be treated conservatively and without surgery.

 Concerning surgical procedures, a continuous shift away from open surgery to minimally invasive techniques has taken place.
 Applied by means of arthroscopy, they have many advantages: In addition to the highly differentiated diagnosis and the exactly tailored treatment, this type of surgery is less stressful for the patient and enables quick rehabilitation.

 Prof. Dr. med.
 Patric Raiss

-Specialist in Orthopaedics and Trauma Surgery, Specific Orthopaedic Surgery
+Specialist in Orthopedics and Trauma Surgery, Specific Orthopedic Surgery